 While fire is considered an important selection agent in the development of Australia’s native flora, the development of new epicormic regrowth and young seedlings en-masse after fire are ideal for the development and spread of the rust fungus Myrtle rust (Austropuccinia psidii).
 Recent extreme fire events have resulted in significant impacts on a range of different ecosystems, with widespread epicormic and seedling regeneration now occurring, creating ideal conditions for the spread and impact of rust.

-This project, funded by the Threatened Species Recovery Hub, aims to determine the susceptibility and impact of myrtle rust on Myrtaceae species regenerating after the 2019-20 wildfires.
-Locations across fire affected regions in NSW and Queensland will be targeted with general surveys to capture data across a range of sites and species.
-Short term impact assessment plots will be established at selected sites and data recorded on disease progression/species decline rates on a monthly basis.
-The project will identify the species showing susceptibility and the regeneration forms (re-shoots/seedlings) affected by Myrtle rust.
-The effect of repeated infection on species recovery/survival will be determined for species highlighted in priority lists, including bushfire affected threatened plants.
+This project, funded by the Threatened Species Recovery Hub, aimed to determine the susceptibility and impact of myrtle rust on Myrtaceae species regenerating after the 2019-20 wildfires.
+Locations across fire affected regions in NSW and Queensland were targeted with general surveys to capture data across a range of sites and species.
+Short term impact assessment plots were established at selected sites and data recorded on disease progression/species decline rates on a monthly basis.
+The project identified the species showing susceptibility and the regeneration forms (re-shoots/seedlings) affected by Myrtle rust.
+The effect of repeated infection on species recovery/survival was determined for species highlighted in priority lists, including bushfire affected threatened plants.

-In cooperation with the Department of Agriculture & Fisheries Queensland, the NSW Department of Primary Industries, the University of New South Wales, Queensland University of Technology, and technicians and botanists drawn from the private sector, surveys will be conducted across a wide range of ecosystems to capture information on species susceptibility.
-Surveys are being conducted over six months in 2020 during the peak periods for Myrtle rust activity.
-Data will be collected on a range of species of known susceptibility and locations where Myrtle rust is likely to be most damaging, with a steering committee formed to further advise on sites and species of significance worst affected by fire.
-Monitoring plots will be established or recommended based on survey results, focussing on species identified as likely to be at higher risk, to assess the impact of repeated infection of Myrtle rust on post-fire plant regeneration.
-Preliminary surveys suggest species not normally seen as susceptible in undisturbed sites are becoming infected and impacted by Myrtle rust.
+In cooperation with the Department of Agriculture & Fisheries Queensland, the NSW Department of Primary Industries, the University of New South Wales, Queensland University of Technology, and technicians and botanists drawn from the private sector, surveys were conducted across a wide range of ecosystems to capture information on species susceptibility.
+Surveys were conducted over nine months in 2020/21 during the peak periods for Myrtle rust activity.
+Data was collected on a range of species of known susceptibility and locations where Myrtle rust is likely to be most damaging.
+Monitoring plots were established or recommended based on survey results, focusing on species identified as likely to be at higher risk, to assess the impact of repeated infection of Myrtle rust on post-fire plant regeneration.
+Preliminary surveys suggested species not normally seen as susceptible in undisturbed sites were becoming infected and impacted by Myrtle rust.

-The research is taking place across a number of sites and ecological communities in Queensland and New South Wales:
+The research took place across a number of sites and ecological communities in Queensland and New South Wales:

 - reserves within the Gondwana Rainforests of Australia World Heritage property (Lamington and Main Range National Park, Washpool and Gibraltar National Park)